MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/fhir/fhir.md

    :::image type="content" source="fhir-sign-in.png" alt-text="Screenshot of the authentication dialog with the Organizational account selected and the user not yet signed in.":::

-    The connector supports "Anonymous" for FHIR servers with no access controls (for example, public test servers like `http://test.fhir.org/r4`) or Azure Active Directory authentication.
+    The connector supports "Anonymous" for FHIR servers with no access controls (for example, public test servers like `http://test.fhir.org/r4`) or Microsoft Entra ID (organizational) authentication.
 You must have a [FHIR Data Reader role](#prerequisites) on the FHIR server to read data from the server.
 Go to [FHIR connector authentication](fhir-authentication.md) for details.

 5. Select the resources you're interested in.